adamluckydo/ontology/Buddhism.md

 2. Concept-based: Buddhism, unlike other religions, doesn't involve any supernatural deitites.
 Instead, the "religion" (which is really better described as a science or practice) is based on concepts that can be directly realized.
 Explaining those concepts at some level is key to painting an accurate picture of Buddhism as a whole.

-3. Goal-oriented: What did the Buddha specifically desire as the end result of practice?
+3. Goal-oriented: What exactly did the Buddha desire as the end result of practice?
 How did he teach people to get there?

 I have done my best to emphasize only things the Buddha himself actually taught.
-I'm intentionally not going to go into arguments against any of his claims here, and I'm also not going to emphasize the nicer aspects of the Buddha's teachings (e.g. the Jhanas, cultivating love and generosity, etc.).
+I'm also intentionally not going to go into arguments against any of his claims here.
 I want the Buddha's implicit beliefs to come through as clearly as possible, and I explicitly don't want to blunt that impact.
 Please, _PLEASE_ do not take any of this as meditation advice.
 Instead, stay tuned for the next parts `:)`

 ## The Buddha's Story